Responsible University Official: Assistant Director, Cash and Debt Management

 Concerns regarding transactions that are unusually large or that appear suspicious and questions regarding money laundering in general should be directed to the university’s Treasury Management Office.

-Money laundering is conducting or attempting to conduct a financial transaction knowing that the transaction is designed in whole or in part to conceal or disguise the nature, location, source, ownership, or control of the proceeds of specified unlawful activity.
+Money Laundering: conducting or attempting to conduct a financial transaction knowing that the transaction is designed in whole or in part to conceal or disguise the nature, location, source, ownership, or control of the proceeds of specified unlawful activity.

 Responsible Office: Treasury Management